3206 W Pleasanton Ave

 Park features include trails, docks, wetlands, boardwalks, shelters, grassy open areas, a playground, bridges and restrooms.
 The paths in the park total approximately one mile in length.

-Dogs are not allowed at Esther Simplot Park year around.
+Pets not permitted except service animals at Esther Simplot Park year around.

 Click here to read frequently asked questions about E. coli and testing at the ponds.

 A temporary parking lot has opened at CWI parking lot (the former Bob Rice Ford location) on Main Street for park users after the on-site parking is full.